IgorGorin00/sez-impact-cross-national-comparison-with-synthetic-control/README.md

 Note: The data used in this project is for illustrative purposes only and may not reflect the latest available data.

-You can also find the complete codebase on GitHub:
+You can also find the codebase for:
 - [Vizualization of Results](https://github.com/IgorGorin00/research_sc_viz)